erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 title = "Kubernetes: Make your services faster by removing CPU limits"
 +++

 At Buffer, we've been using [Kubernetes since 2016](https://kubernetes.io/case-studies/buffer/).
-Our k8s (Kubernetes).
-We've been managing our cluster with [kops](https://kops.sigs.k8s.io), it has about 60 nodes (on AWS), and runs about 1500 containers.
+We've been managing our k8s (kubernetes) cluster with [kops](https://kops.sigs.k8s.io), it has about 60 nodes (on AWS), and runs about 1500 containers.
 Our transition to a micro-service architecture has been full of trial and errors.
 Even after few years running k8s, we are still learning its secrets.
-This post will talk about how something we thought was right, but ended up to be bad: **CPU limits**.
+This post will talk about how something we thought was a good thing, but ended up to be not as great as we thoughts: **CPU limits**.

 ## CPU limits and Throttling
 It is s general recommendation to set CPU limit.
 [Google, among others, highly recommends it](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits).
 The danger of not setting a CPU limit is that containers running in the node could exhaust all CPU available.
 This can trigger a cascade of unwanted events such having key Kubernetes process (such as `kubelet`) to become unresponsive.
 So it is in theory a great thing to set CPU limit in order to protect your nodes.